jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 <!-- endapp -->
 {% endhighlight %}

-Jake task ```optimize``` scan both your script tags and bower dependencies from your html files and combine them to a single file in same order that you included in html file.
+The ```optimize``` scan both script tags and bower dependencies from your html files and combine them to a single file in same order that you included in html file.
+It then minifies the concatenated out put using uglify-js module.
+It also replaces your script tag references with newly created optimized file.

+Install uglify-js:

 {% highlight javascript %}
+npm install uglify-js
+{% endhighlight %}

+Optimize task look like this:

+{% highlight javascript %}
-task('concat', function () {
+task('optimize', function () {
 	var htmlContent = fs.readFileSync('build/index.html').toString();
 	/**
 	* Concatinating bower dependencies